MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/add-custom-javascript-list.md

 ---
-title: Add custom Javascript
+title: Add custom JavaScript
-description: Learn how to add custom Javascript to a portal.
+description: Learn how to add custom JavaScript to a portal.
 author: sandhangitmsft

 ms.topic: conceptual